Last updated: October 22, 2024

 -

-The actual value in this example is 98, which is above the maximum threshold level set in the warning (10.0%).
-The check gives a fatal error (notice the red square on the left of the name of the check).
+The actual value%, which is above the maximum threshold level set in the error (25.0%).
+The check gives an error (notice the orange square to the left of the check name).

 Synchronize the results with your DQOps cloud account using the Synchronize button located in the upper right corner of the user interface.